-Shoes are Dangerous for Kids
+Shoes are Not so Great for Kids

 Shoes need to be a snug fit: This doesn’t allow for the elastic movement of the foot and toes to work as they are meant to function.
 Furthermore, the tightness can reshape the cartilage and change the actual shape of the foot!

-Heel support and lift is needed for protection: look at your child’s shoe.
+Heel support and lift are needed for protection: look at your child’s shoe.
 Is the heel higher (and thicker) than the toe?
 If so, and it probably is, this will adaptively shorten their Achilles tendon and calf musculature…this can be permanent.

-Leaving room in the shoe for their little feet to grow (or being too cheap and buying a size up thinking they’ll grow into it): When they are running around and suddenly stop their tootsies get slammed up against the front of the shoe causing ingrown toenails and worse the beginning of hammertoes and bunions.
+Leaving room in the shoe for their little feet to grow (or being too cheap and buying a size up thinking they’ll grow into it): When they are running around and suddenly stop their tootsies get slammed up against the front of the shoe, causing ingrown toenails and worse the beginning of hammertoes and bunions.

 Ever try to put a shoe on a baby or even the family pet?
 They can hardly remove the offending shoe or booty fast enough.
-It is actually quite a funny endeavor to watch.
+It is a pretty funny endeavor to watch.
 This is a message about our instinct to be barefoot.
-In fact, studies show barefoot children learn to walk more quickly and have fewer falls than their shod counterparts.
+In fact, some studies show barefoot children learn to walk more quickly and have fewer falls than their shod counterparts.
 Until about age 10, most children still have soft, malleable feet.
-Not to mention they are getting larger all the time and literally pushing up through the seams.
+Not to mention they are getting larger all the time and pushing up through the seams.
 Kids’ feet are not just smaller versions of ours; they tend to be wider across the toes and mostly cartilage (which is gradually replaced by bone).
 Children’s footwear is modeled to be smaller versions of adult ones.
 Some manufacturers make high heels for kids!